cepdnaclk/e18-4yp-Virtual-Patient-Simulator-for-Skill-Training-in-Dentistry/docs/README.md

 ## Methodology

 The existing web-based virtual patient simulator system was initially designed for a single user: **Student**, who interacted with the simulator through the student's view front end of the application.
 To enhance the simulator with **custom patient case creation**, a separate portal was developed for tutors.
 With this enhancement, the system now supports two main user roles: **Student** and **Tutor**.
+Usability tests were conducted with participants from both groups to evaluate the system’s overall effectiveness, ease of use, and user satisfaction.

 ---